marianoguerra/ioriodb/README.rst

 a stream database.

-like a pubsub with history.
-or "apache kafka made by couchdb devs"
+like a pubsub with history or "apache kafka if it was made by couchdb devs"

 Iorio DB is a data store that stores streams of events, it's objective is to allow the following:

-* PUT a binary blob (mainly JSON) on a stream, get a sequence number (seqnum) back
+* PUT a binary blob of arbitrary size (mainly JSON) on a stream, get a sequence number (seqnum) back
 * GET last N blobs from a stream
 * GET N blobs from a stream starting from a seqnum
 * LISTEN to new blobs on one or more streams